• Slide title

 This is a really simple salad to throw together, and makes a great lunch or light dinner.

-The salad works really well with green olives from the chilled section of the supermarket, and nonpareille (baby) capers, although regular capers work just as well.
-I'd also recommend buying some good quality tinned white tuna; it really does taste so much better than the regular stuff.
+The salad works really well with stoned olives (preferably from the chiller cabinet), and nonpareille (baby) capers, although regular capers work just as well.

 Quantities in the recipe below are deliberately vague, so that you can include as much or as little of the individual ingredients as you wish.